AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 Note :
 > `DEPS_INSTALL_DIR` is added to `CMAKE_PREFIX_PATH`

+> If the dependency install directory contains CURL, OPENSSL or wxWidgets pre-compiled libraries an additionnal option must be used at configure time `-DUSE_PRECOMPILED_EXT=ON`

 ## [Building Antares Solution](#build)

 Antares source directory is named `[antares_src]` in all following commands.